Albert-Lau-Lab/tactics_protein_analysis/README.md

 * ConCavity must be installed so that it can be run using the command `concavity`.
 See https://compbio.cs.princeton.edu/concavity/; download and compile the source code.
 Then add something like `export PATH=/path/to/concavity/bin/x86_64/:$PATH` to your `.bashrc`.
 * VMD must be installed so that it can be run using the command `vmd`.
 See http://www.ks.uiuc.edu/Research/vmd/.
 * PyMOL must be installed.
 For info on open-source versions of PyMOL, see https://pymolwiki.org/index.php/Linux_Install and https://github.com/schrodinger/pymol-open-source.
 Installing using a package manager ex. `apt-get` might be easier than installing from source.
 Alternatively, see https://pymol.org/2/ for info on the proprietary version of PyMOL.
+* OpenBabel must be installed.
+See http://openbabel.org/wiki/Category:Installation.
+Ubuntu users can use `apt-get`.
 * MGLTools must be installed.
 See https://ccsb.scripps.edu/mgltools/.
 WARNING: As of February 25, 2021, MGLTools doesn't work on Mac OS Catalina or newer.
 Use a virtual machine or a different computer.
 * The file `get_dock_score.py` must be modified so that `mgltools_loc`, `pythonsh_loc`, and `prepare_receptor_loc` stores the locations of the MGLTools software.